 Termites, often unseen pests, can cause significant structural damage to homes, which is costly to repair.
-The frequency of termite inspections can greatly influence the early detection and management of these pests.
+The frequency of termite checks can greatly influence the early detection and management of these pests.
 Regular inspections are crucial, especially considering the subtle and typically hidden nature of termite infestations.
 Understanding when and how often to conduct these inspections can not only save your home but also a considerable amount of money in the long run.

 Key Factors Influencing Inspection Frequency